How to Build Digital Dexterity in the Workplace (+Benefits)

 2. Map your organization’s digital future and IT roadmap

-Assess the overall software market and new technology trends.
-Next, identify the new technologies your company plans to adopt in the foreseeable future and create an IT roadmap to stay one step ahead of the competition.
-Then, assess how these technologies and digital strategy will impact your organization and existing processes and what new skills your employees need to learn to stay relevant.
+Evaluate the current software market and emerging technology trends.
+Identify the new technologies your company intends to adopt shortly and develop an IT roadmap to maintain a competitive edge.
+Next, assess how these technologies and your digital strategy will affect your organization and existing processes, and determine the new skills your employees need to learn to remain relevant.

 Timeline IT Roadmap